Waffles with a Cast Iron Waffle Iron (Gluten-Free)

-Through a client, I discovered a cast iron waffle iron!
+Through a client, I discovered this cast iron waffle iron!

 If you’ve never used cast iron, it’s quite different than most other cooking surfaces you’ve used and takes some getting used to both in terms of seasoning, cooking with it and cleaning it.